nikoheikkila/publicator/README.md

 Usage: publicator [OPTIONS] version

+  Handles publishing a new Python package via Poetry safely and conveniently.

 Arguments:
   version  can be a valid semver or one of: patch, minor, major, prepatch,
            preminor, premajor, prerelease  [required]

 Options:
+  -V, --version
   --repository name               Custom repository for publishing (must be
                                   specified in pyproject.toml)
   --any-branch / --no-any-branch  Allow publishing from any branch  [default: